 In January 2022, the UK Working Group on NCDs cohosted (with Action for Global Health) a webinar with colleagues from the Foreign, Commonwealth and Development Office and the Department of Health and Social Care, launching a new report on Non-communicable Diseases and UK Aid in the Era of COVID-19.
 A set of policy recommendations drawn up by the Working Group was also presented at this meeting, which will direct our advocacy into the future.
 This was the culmination of a six-month project to consider the place of NCDs in UK aid through the lens of people living with NCDs: the authors of the report and the lead speakers in the launch meeting are all people with lived experience of NCDs.

-In May 2018, the Working Group held a Parliamentary briefing event in Portcullis House with participation from the All-Party Parliamentary Group on Global Health, the Department of Health and Social Care, Public Health England and the Department for International Development.
+In May 2018, the Working Group held a Parliamentary briefing event in Portcullis House with participation from the All-Party Parliamentary Group on Global Health, the Department of Health and Social Care, Public Health England and the Department for International Development (now the Foreign, Commonwealth and Development Office).
 It was an excellent opportunity to engage with civil servants across not only in the health/NCDs agenda, but also across development and research – in both of which the UK is a world leader.
 A briefing paper produced for the event is available below.
 This event aimed to inform and engage policymakers ahead of the UN High-level Meeting on NCDs, held in September 2018 during the UN General Assembly.